Wednesday, June 2, 2010

 Maria smiles, genuinely amused, but lacking a witty riposte.
 Truth is, even after some relatively pleasant interactions, she remains a little afraid of Edie.
 Maria can't quite tell if her misanthropy is a protective shell or exactly what it seems to be.

 "So," Edie says, pouring non-dairy creamer into her now-full mug, "I understand you're going to be with us a little longer.
-But it will be as a hybrid History-English teacher and as one of Dani Bernstein's minions."
+But it will be as a hybrid History-English teacher and as one of Ellie Bernstein's minions."

 "News travels fast," Maria replies evenly, pouring coffee into her cup.
 "I didn't realize my minion status" -- Maria's first instinct was to avoid this, but decides it's best to both acknowledge and deflect it with an ironic overlay -- "was public knowledge."